ywaki-econ/ywaki-econ.github.io/_pages/cv.md

 * 2019-present, Course Coordinator and Instructor, Department of Economics, Aoyama Gakuin University, Tokyo, Japan.
 Taught the following courses:
   * Undergraduate: Principle of Macroeconomics, Introduction to English in Economics, Economic Dynamics, Applied Macroeconomics, Macroeconomic Policy I&II, and Undergraduate seminars
   * Graduate: Macroeconomics
 * 2012-2018, Course Coordinator and Instructor, School of Economics, the University of Queensland, Brisbane, Queensland, Australia.
-Taught Advanced Macroeconomics (3rd year undergraduate, 2012-), Macroeconomics A (Honours, 2015-), Macroeconomics B (Honours, 2012-2014), and Computational Methods in Economics (Honours and Ph.D, 2017-2018).
+Taught Advanced Macroeconomics (3rd year undergraduate), Macroeconomics A&B (Honours), and Computational Methods in Economics (Honours and Ph.D).
-* 2007, Instructor, Department of Economics, the University of Minnesota, Minneapolis, Minnesota, The U.S. Taught Numerical Methods for Ph.D.
+* 2007, Instructor, Department of Economics, the University of Minnesota, Minneapolis, Minnesota, the U.S. Taught Numerical Methods for Ph.D.
 Students in Economics.
 * 2004-2005, Teaching assistant, Graduate School of Economics, the University of Tokyo, Tokyo, Japan.
 Led recitation sections for graduate level Macroeconomics.

 Research Experience